harui2019/haruiium-mplstyle/README.md

 # Haruiium mplstyle - A Vibrant mplstyle

-This is a mplstyle made by myseld for future plot export.
+This is a mplstyle made by myself for future plot export.

 ## Light theme: LightSide